It means we value whole food and put the inherent nutrition of food first when considering every ingredient.

 It means we value not just the foods we make, but how we make them by being mindful of sustainable and ethical farming practices.

 Thanks!
 We like it too.
 It may sound unusual, but the Kashi name has deep roots.
-A blended term inspired by “Kashruth,” meaning kosher or pure food, and “Kushi," from the founder of American macrobiotics, our name stands for natural foods made with real nutrition.
+A blended term inspired by “Kashruth,” meaning kosher or pure food, and “Kushi," from the founder of American macrobiotics, our name stands for wholesome foods made with real nutrition.

 Serendipitously, we later learned Kashi has meanings in other languages: “porridge” in Russian, “happy” in Chinese, and “energy” in Japanese.
 And to think we almost landed on Graino.